Gentlemen, if your lady makes you pizza, cherish her. That one is a keeper.

 Ladies, same goes to you.
 That man is precious.
 Guard him with your life.

 Pizza making is a labour of love.
-The kneading, the prepping, the sauce making, it practically takes up an entire afternoon and possibly, the whole day and requires quite a lot of elbow brease.
-But this recipe, well I’d say you can pull this off in relatively lesser time and without compromising the taste.
+The kneading, the prepping, the sauce making, it practically takes up an entire afternoon and possibly, the whole day and requires quite a lot of elbow grease.
+But this recipe, I’m going to be showing you the easy way out when you’d only have to sped less than an hour to assemble it all together.

 So we had some real fun with this and it really is amazing.
 The best part is that you get to eat it all afterwards.
 And I swear to you, you will kiss all those cherished pizza places goodbye once you make your very own pizza right at home.